rentgg/telegram-bot-for-io.net/README.md

+Please note that the servers must be on a linux system

+it will not work on other operating systems!!!

 Instructions for Using the Bot:

 1. You need to download Python from the official website: [Python 3.10.6](https://www.python.org/downloads/release/python-3106/) (tested on this version).